sparckles/Robyn/docs/hosting.md

 ![image](https://user-images.githubusercontent.com/70811425/202870681-5c069475-a5d1-4069-8582-c5b549d27aad.png)

-Then, we go to Setting and click on "Generate Domain".
+Then, we go to the "Settings" tab and click on "Generate Domain."

-We would see the domain generate bellow "Domains".
+We can generate a temporary domain under the "Domains" tab.

 ![image](https://user-images.githubusercontent.com/70811425/202870735-6b955752-c5a6-48d5-acbc-1a4ea6fd7574.png)

-We can go to <domain>/hello and confirm that the message "Hello World" is displayed.
+We can go to our domain `<domain>/hello` and confirm that the message "Hello World" is displayed.